Life, Liberty, … And Facebook for All – Your Profile Page

 A Small Subgroup of Friends

-So this is six friends (fewer, if you have fewer than six friends, of course).
+So, this is six friends (fewer, if you have fewer than six friends, of course).
 And it used to be you had control over this, but apparently not anymore.

 As Facebook gets larger and larger, aggregations like these start to go the way of the dodo.
 Why?
 Because Facebook is really just a big, honkin’ database.
+Just like most of the internet, including AI, I might add.

-With over 2 billion daily active users, all these displays, with their sorting and re-sorting, are going to get memory intensive rather quickly.
+With over 3.07 billion daily active users, all these displays, with their sorting and re-sorting, are going to get memory intensive rather quickly.

 It will never, truly, be a bare bones platform a la X or Bluesky.
 But you can expect to see some aggregative niceties to go away over time, or to be aggregated even further.

-After all, how many times have you seen only the so-called “most relevant” comments instead of all of them when you click on a post.
+After all, how many times have you seen only the so-called “most relevant” comments instead of all of them when you click on a post?
 That, my friend, is saving Facebook some valuable memory.

 Your Likes